itsanghee/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - Time domain signals whose measurements have been captured by the accelerometer and gyroscope.
 These were originally denoted by the prefix `t` to denote time.
 - Frequency domain signals whose measurements resulted from applying a FFT (Fast Fourier Transform) to some of the `t` signals.
 These were originally denoted by the prefix `f` to denote frequency.

+The following are the various variable measurements which the data set recorded based on the identifiers of `subject` and `activity`

   - tBodyAcc-XYZ
   - tGravityAcc-XYZ
   - tBodyAccJerk-XYZ